Permissible Use Policy FAQThe official policy regarding permissible use on NMEDW is laid out in the frequently asked questions below.

 I need data from free text notes (e.g., RN notes, progress notes, radiology reports).
 How do I get free text data from NMEDW?

-NMEDW does contain free text notes that can be provided to you in a report format.
+The NMEDW contains free text notes that can be provided to you in a report format.
 You may review the notes in the report to abstract notes, just as you would by accessing the chart in the EMR.

 I need to browse the medical record to abstract information from free text fields.
 Using the EDW report format would take much longer than simply browsing the user interface of the EMR.
 Do I still need to use the EDW to be compliant with this policy?

-We need to view the chart for the purpose of patient safety or clinical care.
-Do I have to use the NMEDW for patient safety or clinical care?
+I need to view the chart for the purposes of clinical care.
+Do I have to use the NMEDW for clinical care?

 Such activities may only be conducted at covered entities such as NMHC, Lurie Children’s Hospital and Shirley Ryan AbilityLab.
 Those organizations govern how such activities may be conducted.